KHS-Programming-Club/Programming-Lessons-Pages/lessons/2020/week07_classes.md

 ## What is a Class

 A class is an abstract representation of a thing or pattern.
-Like an object, it has things which are true for them, denoted with **properties**, and things which they have the pontential of doing, denoted with **methods**. **Objects** can be created, which are **instantiations** of the class, meaning that while a class is more abstract or representative, the object is a particular.
+It has things which are true for them, denoted with **properties**, and things which they have the pontential of doing, denoted with **methods**. **Objects** can be created, which are **instantiations** of the class, meaning that while a class is more abstract or representative, the object is a particular.
 A class is denoted with the keyword `class` (with a body) and is instatiated with the `new` keyword.
 Classes also must take the form of their own types (always reference types) which must be used in instantiation.
 This type is used to create a variable that stores the object.

 ```cs
 class Dog {}